LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

-The third perspective, \textbf{Action Space}, defines the set of possible actions that can be performed by the core-agent in response to its objectives and environmental factors.
+The \textbf{Action Space} perspective defines the set of possible actions that can be performed by the core-agent in response to its objectives and environmental factors.
 This concept is distinct from operations involving internal state changes and memory management, which are handled separately by the Memory Module.
-In contrast to~\textbf{\cite{9}}, our framework emphasizes this separation to avoid potential overlap between action and memory modules functions, thus ensuring a clear division of responsibilities for efficient execution.
-The action module can leverage tools ranging from basic software components like calculators to more advanced systems accessed through API calls, as exemplified in the HuggingGPT work that leverages the HuggingFace API to accomplish complex user tasks \textbf{\cite{7}}.
+The action module can leverage tools ranging from basic software components like calculators to more advanced systems accessed through API calls, as exemplified in the HuggingGPT work that leverages the HuggingFace API to accomplish complex user tasks~\cite{7}.
 Alternatively, the core-agent may expand its operational scope and knowledge by communicating with read-only data sources such as knowledge repositories.
-This process is often referred to as Retrieval-Augmented Generation (RAG) \textbf{\cite{165}}.
-This is particularly crucial for AI systems deployed in critical industries like healthcare where explainability in decision-making processes becomes paramount \textbf{\cite{164,167}}.
-By interacting with these external resources, transparency, provenance and traceability are ensured to guarantee the reliability of the agent's outputs \textbf{\cite{166}}.
-It is useful to note here that data repositories can have the same formats discussed in the memory module (Section~\ref{sec:section3.2.2}).
-For instance, LLamaIndex \textbf{\cite{162}} stores data as vector embeddings at the indexing stage to leverage semantic search, where the similarity between embeddings is used to rank documents by their relevance to a query.
-In contrast, ReAct \textbf{\cite{123}} uses a textual data repository, like Wikipedia, to mitigate error propagation in chain-of-thought reasoning.
+This process is often referred to as Retrieval-Augmented Generation (RAG)~\cite{165}.
+This is particularly crucial for AI systems deployed in critical industries like healthcare where explainability in decision-making processes becomes paramount~\cite{164, 167}.
+By interacting with these external resources, transparency, provenance, and traceability are ensured to guarantee the reliability of the agent's outputs~\cite{166}.
+It is useful to note here that data repositories can have the same formats discussed in the memory module (Section~\ref{sec:memory-module}).
+For instance, LlamaIndex~\cite{162} stores data as vector embeddings at the indexing stage to leverage semantic search, where the similarity between embeddings is used to rank documents by their relevance to a query.
+In contrast, ReAct~\cite{123} uses a textual data repository, like Wikipedia, to mitigate error propagation in chain-of-thought reasoning.